 4. Implant Size

 Choosing the “perfect implant” is often the most challenging aspect of breast augmentation surgery for patients.
-The success of this process is largely dependent upon communication between you and Dr. Marin.
+The success of this process is largely dependent on the communication between you and Dr. Marin.
 During your consultation, Dr. Marin will measure your breasts to determine the anatomic requirements to help better choose the appropriate implant.
 Simultaneously, he will take note of any breast asymmetry, chest wall shape and appearance and your skin elasticity.

-The key measurement is the width of each of your breasts as our goal is to augment the entire breast – not choosing an implant that is too wide nor too small.
+The key measurement is the width of each of your breasts as our goal is to augment the entire breast – choosing an implant that is not too wide or too small.
 We need to find a specific implant that fits both your anatomy as well as achieving your desired look.
 Since a traditional cup size can be quite variable, bringing in photographs of specific “looks” that you are trying to achieve can be very helpful in communicating accurately regarding the ultimate outcome you desire.
 Areas to consider when choosing the photographs are the overall shape or “roundness” of the breast, the fullness at the upper aspect of the breast and the degree of cleavage – just to name a few.
 We also offer patients the opportunity to “try on” their implants by sizing specific implants to get a sense of how you are going to look in clothes after the surgery.
 Most patients find this to be very helpful in picking the ideal implant.

 All breast implant manufacturers (Allergan, Mentor and Sientra) make both saline and silicone implants in three to four specific profiles: in essence a low profile, moderate profile, high profile and ultra high profile implant.
 To better understand this, for every specific volume, each implant will contain the same amount of fluid, but the low profile will be wider and less projecting out from the chest, the moderate is a bit narrower and projects further out, and the high profile is even more narrow with a more dramatic projection, and finally the ultra high profile being the most narrow with the most dramatic projection.
 Each of these implant designs is designed to help different women with different chest and breast shapes achieve their desired aesthetic breast augmentation goals.